antoniodegou/web-portfolio-mod1/README.md

 #### Returning Visitor

-* Have updated projects and status at all times.
+* Have updated projects at all times.
+* Easy way to contact or connect to social media.

 ## Design